superlinked/VectorHub/docs/use_cases/multi_agent_rag.md

 ## Enhancing RAG with a Multi-Agent System

 Retrieval-augmented generation (RAG) has shown great promise for powering conversational AI.
-However, existing implementations struggle with relevance, latency, and coherence.
+However, existing implementations of RAG struggle with relevance, latency, and coherence.
 A multi-agent architecture that divides responsibilities across specialized retrieval, ranking, reading, and orchestration agents can overcome these limitations and unlock further gains.

 In RAG systems today, a single model handles the full workflow of query analysis, passage retrieval, contextual ranking, summarization, and prompt augmentation.
-By factoring this into separate agents that operate asynchronously, each agent can focus on its specialized capability using custom models and data.
-For example, dedicated retriever agents can efficiently search large corpora using optimized vector indexes.
-Reader agents can distill retrieved passages down to salient facts.
-An orchestrator agent can dynamically adjust prompt hybridization to maximize coherence.
+Factoring this workflow into separate agents that operate asynchronously allows each agent to focus on its specialized capability using custom models and data, thereby improving relevance, latency, and coherence.
+For example, dedicated retriever agents can efficiently search large corpora using optimized vector indexes, reader agents can distill retrieved passages down to salient facts, and an orchestrator agent can dynamically adjust prompt hybridization to maximize coherence.

 This article explores a multi-agent RAG architecture and quantifies its benefits:

-- Focused specialization improves relevance and quality.
-Retriever agents leverage tailored similarity metrics, rankers weigh signals like source credibility, readers summarize context.
+- Focused specialization _improves relevance and quality_.
+Retriever agents leverage tailored similarity metrics, rankers weigh signals like source credibility, and readers summarize context.
-- Asynchronous operation reduces latency by parallelizing retrieval.
+- Asynchronous operation _reduces latency_ by parallelizing retrieval.
 Slow operations don't block faster ones.
-- Easy horizontal scaling by adding more retriever agents.
-- Flexibility to incorporate new data sources through additional retriever agents.
+- Adding more retriever agents _allows easy horizontal scaling_, and optional _incorporation of new data sources_.
 - Modular components allow iterative enhancement over time.

 Experiments demonstrate multi-agent RAG significantly improves appropriateness, coherence and correctness over single-agent RAG.
 The future potential of multi-agent architectures for conversational systems is promising.

-However, this approach may not be suitable for all use cases.
+But multi-agent RAG is not a panacea.
 It is most appropriate when reasoning over diverse information sources is needed.
 For simpler conversational tasks, a single RAG agent may suffice.

 ## RAG Challenges and Opportunities